Inverse demand tracking in transportation networks: The model problem

 Now, we are ready to formulate the optimal control problem of interest.
-In general, the control function $u\in L^2(\mathcal T)$ has to be chosen such that a given demand is tracked while the control effort is minimal.
+In general, the control function $u\in L^2(\mathcal T)$ has to be chosen from a certain set of feasible controls such that a given demand is tracked while the control effort is minimal.
 This is achieved by minimizing the expression